-A restriping program should be established by the city and private land owners as part of a maintenance program rather than capital improvement program.
+A restriping program should be established by the city and private land owners as part of a maintenance program rather than capital improvement program as an interim solution to a long-term parking program.
 Slurry coating is a required ongoing maintenance item for parking lots.
 Restriping can create an economical and expedient way to increase parking supply for various existing developments throughout the city.
-This approach may eliminate or postpone the need to meet new state mandates regarding storm water retention and other city policies regarding undergrounding of existing utilities, landscaping, etc. Those improvements should be done as capital improvements separate from a restriping maintenance program.
+This approach may eliminate or postpone the need to meet new state mandates regarding storm water retention and other city policies regarding undergrounding of existing utilities, landscaping, etc. Those improvements should be done as capital improvements separate from a restriping maintenance program to the extent applicable by state law.

-When lot restriping and reconfigurations are proposed where existing landscape tree planters are affected, a tree and landscape replacement plan should be provided either through direct replacement or payment into a replacement fund.
+When lot restriping and reconfigurations are proposed where existing landscape tree planters are affected, a tree and landscape replacement plan should be provided either through direct replacement or payment into a tree replacement fund and paid for by the private party requesting such restriping or reconfiguration.

-A restriping program may be used as part of an in lieu fee program to increase parking supply.
+A restriping program may be funded through an in lieu fee program to increase parking supply.